Bhumbra/CLAS/DONE.md

 C++ template calls C code for a given data type if a specific archetecture has been detected by the C pre-processor.
 The C will then perform the third loop from the inner-most calling assembler functions.
 The assembler functions (e.g. see vmdot_product_1.S) will then perform the two inner-most loops.

+The assembler performance of vmdot_product_1_to_8 produced a speed-up compared to C++ template code but not substantially so.
+In attempt to improve caching, an intermediate unroll step was introduced (vmdot_product_1x1x1, vmdot_product_2x2x2, and vmdot_product_4x4x4) which helps considerably, with the associated assembler well optimised but the number of cache swaps could be improved, perhaps looking at mcdot.